It may surprise you to read that this question does not have a simple yes-or-no answer.

 “Passenger area of a motor vehicle” means the area designed to seat the driver and passengers and any area within the reach of a seated driver or passenger, including the glove compartment.
 In the case of a station wagon, hatchback or similar vehicle, the area behind the last upright back seat is not considered part of the passenger area.

-In short, a driver who can grab an opened bottle of liquor without coming to complete stop is in violation of North Carolina’s open container law.
+In short, a driver who can grab an opened bottle of liquor without coming to a complete stop is in violation of North Carolina’s open container law.
 Despite that specific prohibition, passengers and stone-cold sober drivers can have access to a cracked beer or a Solo cup of wine.

 Though, again, doing precisely what is legal is not always a good idea.